 It’s Emperor Palpatine’s brother! … from heaven, or something…?

 While it takes a good while to get going, I do appreciate the well-crafted “spooky” atmosphere the story presents throughout.
 I also have to praise the main duo for their performances, Steel is … steely and nearly cold and uncaring at times, even around the children, where as Sapphire is more motherly and soft.
 Through the dialogue you instantly get the feeling that they’ve known each other for a long time and are a well oiled machine.
-Lead is also a fun character, though nearly reaches “over-the-top” in his laugh-filled performance…
+Lead is also a fun character, though nearly reaches “over-the-top” in his laugher-filled performance…

 The plot in general is interesting, the reason for the kids parents’ vanishing is not really explained for a long time, and so the story does a good job of keeping the mystery up.
 By reading a nursery rhyme the children’s parents accidentally open a portal through time due to the words having strong meaning in the old house, or something along those lines.
 There are scenes with people who have been in the house in the past, evil light beings that are never really explained, people trapped in pictures, a spooky cellar and even a creepy grave-like outside scene (that’s actually the house being built in the past, but looks aesthetically like a graveyard).
 The blend of sci-fi elements (no pun intended, I guess?) and horror clichés was really enjoyable.